adamfitzhugh/gcp-ace/virtual-machines/virtual-machines.md

   * An image family always points to the latest, non-deprecated version
   * Guest Environment - set of scripts, daemons and binaries which are automatically installed on VM instances.
 This makes a VM run properly on GCE
   * OS Inventory Management can be used to identify VM OS's, packages installed on an instance and generate/identify missing packages on an instance
+  * Preemptible Instance - create and run instances at much lower price however Google can terminate these if it requires access to those resources for other tasks.
+An example of this could be batch processing.
+Without these instances it can still process tasks but at a slower rate
+  Preemptible instances are also terminated after they run for 24 hours by default

 * Live Migration
   * Keeps VM's running even when a system event occurs such as a hardware/software update